 How to Cope With a Breakup

 Coping with a breakup is all about putting yourself and your emotions first.
-It's likely that you'll go through a range of feelings, especially right after a split.
+It's likely that you'll feel grief, especially right after a split.
 "It is normal for people to feel sad, relieved, or angry after a breakup," Dr. Casey tells POPSUGAR.
-After a split, honor those emotions and allow yourself to feel them while redirecting the focus back onto you as an individual.
+Honor those emotions, and allow yourself to feel them while redirecting the focus back onto you as an individual.
 Dr. Casey encourages those who are dealing with a breakup to spend time with friends and do things that involve a lot of self-care, whether that's a spa day or reading a good book.